Document Guide — Marriage Acceptance Certificate

 USCIS · State Authorities Route A

-Authentication route Route A — Translator-Certified (notary public verification is often not requested) Workflow (1) Apostille from MOFA → (2) Certification of Translation Accuracy attached Notary public Often not requested for gyoseishoshi-issued certification; confirm against USCIS instructions Legal basis USCIS: 8 CFR §103.2(b)(3) — translator's signed certification of competence and accuracy is generally used Validity period Within 12 months of issuance recommended
+Authentication route Route A — Translator-Certified (notary public verification is often not requested) Workflow (1) Apostille from MOFA → (2) Certification of Translation Accuracy attached Notary public Often not requested for gyoseishoshi-issued certification; confirm against USCIS instructions Reference requirements USCIS: 8 CFR §103.2(b)(3) — translator's signed certification of competence and accuracy is generally used (Reference: USCIS Policy Manual: Foreign Language Documents and Translations) Validity period Varies by receiving authority and application type; check current written instructions before arranging apostille and translation.

 Common use cases IR-1/CR-1 spouse-based permanent residency · K-3 spouse visa · I-130 family petition · state-level marriage records · name change documentation · joint federal tax filings